staab/janet-pqutils/docs/exec.md

 This is the primary interface for running queries against postgres.
 In general, it manages your connection by placing it into a single `:pg/global-conn` dynamic binding.

-For convenience, everything in this namespace that accepts a query string also accepts a Result.

 ## Connection

 **`get-connection -> Connection`**